PV-Lab/hte_degradation_chamber/README.md

   - Install Arduino control libraries for the humidity-temperature sensor.
     - This setup has been implemented for Adafruit Si7021 humidity-temperature sensor.
     -  In Arduino IDE: Open Sketch - Include Library - Manage libraries.
 Type in "Adafruit Si7021" and choose Install.
 Type in "Adafruit Unified Sensor" and choose Install.
-    -  This setup has been implemented using Adafruit Si7021 library version 1.2.0 and Adafruit Unififed Sensor library version X.
+    -  This setup has been implemented using Adafruit Si7021 library version 1.2.0 and Adafruit Unified Sensor library version 1.1.5.
   - Open Arduino programming interface and run the humidity control program.
     - Humidity_control_via_fan_v20220516/Humidity_control_via_fan_v20220516.ino
 - Humidity tracking